A Decolonial Research into the History of Black Women’s Fashion Design Practices in France.

 Ver-Ndoye, Naïl.
 Fauconnier, Grégoire.
 Noir; entre Peinture et Histoire, Paris: Omniscience, 2018.

-Photograph of Rabi Diop and Galandou Diouf in Casablanca in the French daily newspaper Le Petit Dauphinois published 14th of January 1939.
+Photograph of Khady Diop and Galandou Diouf in Casablanca in the French daily newspaper Le Petit Dauphinois published 14th of January 1939.